 Paste can be colored by pigments, which come in a variety of colors.
 However, paste is the binder in concrete resulting from the mixing of cement and water.
 This is a chemical reaction, and as such, can produce different results when variables are changed slightly.
 For example, if more water is added to a concrete mix, typically a lighter color of paste will result.
 This is one reason it is important to specify PCI Certification to help ensure that producers have all the appropriate equipment and quality control procedures in-place.
 Paste dominate finishes are usually more susceptible to color variation and changes in color with time.

-Aggregates come in a variety of colors.
+Aggregates come in an array of colors.
 Other than natural variation of color throughout a particular quarry, once incorporated into precast concrete, aggregates provide great color stability.

 Precast can be veneered or embedded with many traditional materials.
 These include brick, tile, and terra cotta which are usually embedded or cast into precast; and granite, limestone, and marble which are typically veneered via pins or connectors.
 This allows for differential movement between these materials which are often large sections.
 Precast offers a faster, more durable, and sustainable method to build with these materials.
 For specific information on clay and stone veneer, see these Designer's Notebooks: